beescuit/MidiCat/README.md

 # MidiCat
-Bongo cat but it's a midi parser written in javascript and html
+Bongo cat but it's a midi parser writtenaa in javascript and html

 Let's do a quick FAQ
 ### 1. What is Bongo Cat?